cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 they complete, and may submit further tasks as needed.
 Commonly used files are cached at each worker to speed up execution.

-Tasks come in two types:
+Tasks come in three types:

 - A **standard task** is a single Unix command line to execute, along with its needed input files.
 Upon completion, it will produce one or more output files to be returned to the manager.
 - A **PythonTask** is a single Python function to execute, along with its needed arguments.
 Upon completion, it will produce a Python value (or an exception) as a result to return to the master.
+- A **FunctionCall** is a single function to execute in a **Library** running at the workers.

-Both types of tasks share a common set of options.
+All of the types of tasks share a common set of options.
 Each task can be labelled with the **resources** (CPU cores, GPU devices, memory, disk space) that it needs to execute.
 This allows each worker to pack the appropriate number of tasks.
 For example, a worker running on a 64-core machine could run 32 dual-core tasks, 16 four-core tasks, or any other combination that adds up to 64 cores.
 If you don't know the resources needed, you can enable